 To the Room

-The colorful wall art, with Native American images was a nice touch.
+The colorful Native American images on the wall, added a nice touch.
 By the time we headed to our "basement quarters" to find room 6402, the walls and floor had become less decorated.

 Dining at El Tovar

 The restaurant was a nice combination of cozy and elegant.
 There were no Harvey Girls in long aprons, but there were black bow ties, which the women used to wear.